-For non-science majors, education majors, social work majors, and pre-allied health students.
+For students who need to fill a laboratory course requirement, including education majors, social work majors, and students exploring health careers.
 This course is an introduction to the basic biological principles that support human life, including cells as the basis of life and the organization and function of organs to organ systems.
 Students use a variety of resources from traditional readings to videos to podcasts to learn and evaluate relevant scientific content.
 Human body systems and selected diseases are also discussed.
 The use of computers and Blackboard are integral aspects of this course.
 This course can be taken with or without BIO 110L.
 This course cannot be used as the prerequisite for BIO 211, BIO 235, OR VET 201.
 Prerequisite: Eligibility for ENG 101W.